 As your baby learns to master tummy time they will gain more confidence and sense of achievement.
 This is not only helpful for the psychological effects but will also encourage further development as they strive to roll, reach, grasp and pull.

-At the practice we sometimes hear mothers say “but my baby hates tummy time, they just cry”.
+At Wellbeing Chiropractic Amsterdam we sometimes hear mothers say “but my baby hates tummy time, they just cry”.
 This is one of the reasons it is essential to have your child checked as soon as possible after birth.
 Sometimes during the birth process babies undergo stress to their spine and cranial system and this can make it uncomfortable and sometimes impossible for them to move their head freely.
-No wonder baby cries during tummy time – it hurts!!
+No wonder baby cries during tummy time, it hurts.